niall-byrne/python-in-a-box/{{cookiecutter.project_slug}}/README.md

 First install [poetry](https://python-poetry.org/) on your host machine:
 - `pip install poetry`

-Then source this script, setup the extras, and you can use the `dev` command on your host:
+Next, source this script, setup the extras, and use the `dev` command on your host:
 - `source scripts/extras.sh`
 - `pib_setup_hostmachine` (to install the poetry dependencies)
 - `dev --help` (to run the cli outside the container)